Thursday, August 4, 2011

 Our Consolation

-So too with us.
-We do not doubt God's power.
-We do not fear that He lacks the means to sustain us.
-What weighs on our hearts is the question: Has He abandoned us?
-Have our failures distanced us beyond repair?
+Similarly, we don’t doubt God’s power or worry that He lacks the means to sustain us.
+What burdens our hearts is the question: Has He abandoned us?
+Have our mistakes, our failures, damaged our relationship with Him beyond repair?